 assist installation, configuration and demonstration of Linux on hardware.
 Come early, come often!

-The Saint Louis, Missouri (MO), Newcomer Linux Users Group (NEWLUG) is for newcomers to Linux.
+The Saint Louis, Missouri (MO), New Linux Users Group (NEWLINUX) is for beginners with Linux, the newcomers.

 Our meetings will usually be held from 6:30 PM to 9:00 PM